dors20/Paxos/README.md

 # Paxos

 A Go implementation of a **Stable-Leader Paxos** variant with a distributed banking application on top.
-Built for CSE 535 Distributed Systems (Project 1).

 ## Overview